lmitechnologies/LMI_AI_Solutions/object_detectors/yolov5_lmi/README.md

 ## Prepare the dataset
 Prepare the dataset by the followings:
+- convert json to csv
-- resize images and labels in csv (optional)
+- resize images and labels in csv
 - convert labeling data to YOLO format

 **YOLO models require the dimensions of images to be dividable by 32**.
 In this tutorial, we resize images to 640x320.

 ### Create a script for data processing
-First, create a script `./preprocess/2023-07-19.sh`, which convert labels from VGG json to csv, resizes images, and converts data to yolo format.
+First, create a script `./preprocess/2023-07-19.sh`, which convert labels from label studio json to csv, resizes images, and converts data to yolo format.
 ```bash
 # modify to your data path
 input_path=/app/data/allImages